JarateKing/dicestats/examples/readme.md

 In this example we show rolling with advantage and disadvantage, or rolling twice and taking the highest roll with advantage and the lowest roll with disadvantage.

+## highlow.py

+This example demonstrates the generalization of advantage and disadvantage, where we take multiple of the highest or lowest values and add them together.
+In particular, we take the highest 3 of 6d6 and the lowest 3 of 6d6.

 ## exploding.py

 An example of exploding dice (dice that when they roll maximum, you reroll them and add the results together, potentially repeating this again each time you roll maximum).
 Specifically, we roll `2d4` and explode each dice individually when they roll `4`.
 Because technically any arbitrarily high number could be rolled (though it becomes very unlikely) we also show off different ways to set limits -- by default, dice will only explode up to `10` times.
 We show manually setting that limit to `5`, and we show another method of limiting it by cutting it off after we're dealing with probabilities below `0.001`.